 However, more modern styles include gold settings, inlays of coral, jet and Mother-Of-Pearl, Shell and wood and Designs made by the overlay and Sand-Casting techniques.

-Native American Indian craftsmanship tinged with a touch of buck fever;-)
+Native American Indian craftsmanship tinged with a touch of buck fever;-)?
+I think not!

 I am an antique dealer and this is definitely hand painted and not transfer.
 You can see the brush strokes and the blobs of paint at the beginning of strokes.
 Please view the pics and let me know what you think.
 Phyllis